-unless the variable payment arises from a legally binding agreement or similar.
+unless the variation is non-discretionary and arises from a legally binding agreement or similar.

 Therefore, the reference salary will include basic pay and any other non-discretionary payments such as overtime, fees and contractual commission payments.
 However, many types of pay are excluded from the Scheme, as are non-cash benefits (see below).